Limits to the validity of gravitational redshift as a quantum-optical multimode mixer: Introduction

 This work is organized as follows.
-In Section~\ref{sec previous material} we present the mathematical formalism required to model the gravitational redshift induced on photons by the propagation in weakly curved spacetime.
+In Section~\ref{sec previous material} we present the mathematical formalism required to model the gravitational redshift induced on photons by propagation in curved spacetime.
 We further characterize this effect in Section~\ref{sec characterizing redshift} by providing an analysis of the frequency change and the perturbative expansion of the overlap.
 We then devote Section~\ref{sec new work} to the discussion of the domain of validity of the aforementioned transformation.
+Section~\ref{section:solution} proposes a partial solution to the problem.
 Additional considerations and an outlook to this work are given in Section~\ref{considerations}.
 Lastly, we collect our concluding remarks in Section~\ref{sec conclusions}.